Successful transition through endings is a necessary skill in the 21st century. A William Bridges classic gives insights into helping endings succeed.

 Change is external, transition is internal.” ~ William Bridges

-The Bridges model (downloadable reference) features ENDINGS as the beginning of a successful move to accept and move through change in his book on Transitions.
+The Change Checklist, William Bridges Transitions Overview) features ENDINGS as the beginning of a successful move to accept and move through change as described in his book on Transitions.

 This sets the context for a recent discussion I had with a friend on change and transition in relationships.
 His relationship had ended, supposedly three times, but not really.
 It appeared that one member of the couple was letting go and the other, could or would not.

-My learning from hearing about some of the pain in this relationship is two-fold:
+My learning from hearing about some of the pain in this relationship is two-fold, as an organizational example:

 - You can’t let go of anything unless you accept where you are now* and